 MSW Field Education

 Social work, as an applied discipline and profession, requires emphasis upon planned field experience as a vital component of the educational process.
 MSW field placements, arranged by the School of Social Work, provide practical learning in a wide range of social work settings.
-MSW placements are available in both part-time (academic year) and full-time (summer block) formats.
-Academic year placements begin in late August/early September, and continue until April, May, or early June.
-Summer block placements begin in late May, and continue through August.
-In all cases, academic year and block placements, students are in concurrent field seminars, which meets every other week on campus.
+MSW placements are available in a part-time, academic year format, beginning in late August/early September and continuing until April, May, or early June.
+Under certain circumstances, students may be able to complete field in an alternative, full-time (block) format held during the summer.
+Summer block placements begin in late May and continue through August.
+In all cases, academic year and block placements, students are in concurrent field seminars, which meet every other week on campus.